Tips For Improving Your Topology

 Kind of crazy, huh?
 These sorts of rats nest meshes happen a lot, like for example, when importing a mesh from CAD software, or the result of a Boolean operation.

-So first question, if the mesh looks fine when rendered, why does it matter that this mesh has all sorts of long edges and chaotic geometry?
-Well, the mesh may in fact be fine as is in some situations.
-But if you need to modify it, you're in for a world of hurt.
+So first question, if the mesh looks fine when rendered, why does it matter that this mesh doesn't look terribly orderly?
+Well, the mesh may be fine as is in some situations.
+But in other situations it might be a real pain, and not the right topology for the job.

 Say that this mesh is a part of a deformable character.
 Let's do a simple deformation, something you might expect on a human model, let's bend the mesh along the X axis.
-See the results below, well that didn't work out very well.
+Here's the results, and notice how ugly they look.

 Now what if the director asks you to add more detail to the center of the mesh?
 No problem, I'll use an edge loop to split the mesh directly in half.
-Oh but wait, my edge loop tool doesn't work very well anymore?
-Why isn't the loop straight across? (see red edgeloop line).
+But wait, my edge loop tool doesn't work very well anymore, why isn't the loop straight across? (see red edgeloop line).

 Now what if I want to perform other actions on my mesh, like for example sculpt the mesh or add a displacement map.
 Wow, that looks awful...